ldesousa/geopython-workshop/README.md

 ### Docker Images

-The Docker Images for this workshop are [available on DockerHub](https://cloud.docker.com/u/geopython/repository/docker/geopython/geopython-workshop/).
+The Docker Images for this workshop are [available on DockerHub](https://hub.docker.com/r/geopython/geopython-workshop).
 The name of the workshop Image is `geopython/geopython-workshop[:latest]`.
 Note that the Docker Images contain mainly all (Python) components/dependencies.
-The actual workshop content will be Docker-Volume-mounted.
+The actual workshop content (data+notebooks) will be
+Docker-Volume-mounted.

 You may always build a Docker Image from this repo yourself: